Please share your experience if you have already travelled with Hike to Everest

-Everest Base Camp is the base camp located at an altitude of 5,364 meters (17,598 feet) on the south side of Mount Everest in the Himalayas.
+Everest Base Camp is 5,364 meters (17,598 feet) on the south side of Mount Everest in the Himalayas.
 It is a popular destination for trekkers and climbers who wish to experience the beauty and challenge of the highest mountain in the world.

 This 13-day trek takes you through the stunning landscapes of the Solu-Khumbu region, including the Sagarmatha National Park, home to the highest mountain in the world, Mount Everest.
-Along the way, you'll pass through quaint villages, lush forests, and breathtaking mountain vistas.
+You'll pass through quaint villages, lush forests, and breathtaking mountain vistas.

-As you journey to the base camp of Mount Everest, you'll stay in luxurious lodges and tents, equipped with all the amenities you need to relax and rejuvenate after a day of trekking.
-You'll enjoy delicious meals prepared by local chefs, and have the opportunity to take part in cultural activities and visit local monasteries.
+As you journey to the base camp of Mount Everest, you'll stay in luxurious lodges and tents equipped with all the amenities you need to relax and rejuvenate after a day of trekking.
+You'll enjoy delicious meals prepared by local chefs and have the opportunity to participate in cultural activities and visit local monasteries.

 The luxury Everest Base Camp Trek is perfect for those who want to experience the beauty and challenges of the Himalayas in style and comfort.
 It's a truly unforgettable adventure that will leave you with memories to last a lifetime.

 Upon arrival at Kathmandu International Airport, you will be greeted by our representative and transferred to your hotel.
-After checking in, you can take some rest or explore the city at your own leisure.
+After checking in, you can rest or explore the city.
 In the evening, we will have a briefing about the trip at your hotel.
 Overnight in Kathmandu.

 On the second day of your trip, you will spend the morning exploring some of the top sightseeing attractions in Kathmandu.
 Some options could include the iconic Boudhanath Stupa, the ancient Durbar Square, and the beautiful Swayambhunath Temple.

 In the afternoon, you will have time to prepare for your upcoming trek.
-This could involve packing your gear, picking up any last-minute supplies, and meeting with your trekking guide to go over the itinerary and discuss any questions or concerns you may have.
+This could involve packing your gear, picking up any last-minute supplies, and meeting with your trekking guide to review the itinerary and discuss any questions or concerns.

 In the evening, you will have dinner at a local restaurant and get an early night's sleep to prepare for the physical demands of the trek ahead.

-Today we will be flying to Lukla, the gateway to the Everest region.
-The flight to Lukla is a thrilling experience, as the small plane flies through the mountains and into the beautiful Khumbu region.
+Today we will fly to Lukla, the gateway to the Everest region.
+The flight to Lukla is a thrilling experience as the small plane passes through the mountains and into the beautiful Khumbu region.
 Upon arrival in Lukla, we will meet our trekking crew and begin our journey to Phakding.

-The trek to Phakding is a short and easy walk, following the Dudh Kosi river and passing through small villages and green forests.
-Along the way, we will have the opportunity to observe the local culture and way of life.
+The trek to Phakding is a short, easy walk, following the Dudh Kosi river and passing through small villages and green forests.
+Along the way, we will be able to observe the local culture and way of life.
 We will also have the chance to spot some of the region's iconic wildlife, such as the Himalayan Thar, Pheasants, and the majestic Mount Everest.

 Upon arrival in Phakding, we will check into our guesthouse and enjoy a hot dinner before getting a good night's rest in preparation for the next day's hike.

-The trek from Phakding to Namche Bazaar typically takes about 5-7 hours to complete, depending on your pace and how many breaks you take along the way.
-The distance is about 11 km (7 miles) and the elevation gain is about 1,140 meters (3,740 feet).
+The trek from Phakding to Namche Bazaar typically takes about 5-7 hours, depending on your pace and how many breaks you take.
+The distance is about 11 km (7 miles), and the elevation gain is about 1,140 meters (3,740 feet).

 Along the way, you will pass through several small villages, including Monjo and Jorsale, and cross several suspension bridges over the Dudh Koshi River.
 The trail also offers stunning views of the surrounding mountains, including Thamserku and Kusum Kanguru.

-Namche Bazaar is the largest town in the region and serves as the gateway to the higher regions of the Khumbu region.
-It is a good place to rest and acclimatize before continuing on the trek.
+Namche Bazaar is the largest town in the region and serves as the gateway to the higher areas of the Khumbu region.
+It is an excellent place to rest and acclimate before continuing the trek.

-Today is a day for us to rest and acclimatize to the higher altitude in Namche Bazaar, a bustling town located at 3,440 meters (11,286 feet) above sea level.
-We will spend the day exploring the town and taking it easy, as our bodies adjust to the thin air.
+Today is a day for us to rest and acclimate to the higher altitude in Namche Bazaar, a bustling town located 3,440 meters (11,286 feet) above sea level.
+We will spend the day exploring the city and taking it easy as our bodies adjust to the thin air.

-We will start the day with a leisurely breakfast at our guesthouse before heading out to explore the town.
+We will start the day with a leisurely breakfast at our guesthouse before exploring the town.
 Namche Bazaar is a hub for trekkers and climbers, and there are plenty of souvenir shops, restaurants, and cafes to visit.
 We will also visit the Namche Bazaar museum, which provides insight into the culture and history of the region.

 Today's trek takes us from Namche Bazaar, the bustling hub of the Khumbu region, to the picturesque village of Tengboche.
 The trail winds through pine forests and along the Dudh Kosi river, offering stunning views of the Himalayas.
-We start early in the morning and make our way out of Namche, following the well-marked trails through the forests.
+We start early in the morning and leave Namche, following the well-marked trails through the forests.

 The first part of the trek is relatively easy, with gentle inclines and a few small streams to cross.
-As we progress, the trail becomes steeper and we begin to gain altitude.
-We stop for a short break at the village of Sanasa, where we can refuel with a cup of tea or some snacks.
+As we progress, the trail becomes steeper, and we gain altitude.
+We stop for a short break at the village of Sanasa, where we can refuel with a cup of tea or snacks.

 The trek will begin with a descent down the hill to the Imja Khola River, where we will cross over a suspension bridge.
-From here, we will follow the path along the Imja Khola, passing through several small villages and farmlands.
-The trail will become steeper as we ascend towards Pheriche, which is a small village located at an altitude of 4,200 meters.
+We will follow the path along the Imja Khola, passing through several small villages and farmlands.
+The trail will become steeper as we ascend towards Pheriche, a small town at an altitude of 4,200 meters.

 Today, we will spend the day in Dingboche to allow our bodies to acclimatize to the higher altitude.
-This is an important step in preventing altitude sickness, which can be dangerous if not properly addressed.
+This is essential in preventing altitude sickness, which can be dangerous if not properly addressed.

-In the afternoon, we will have a meeting with our guides to discuss the plan for the rest of the trek and to ensure that everyone is feeling well and ready to continue.
+In the afternoon, we will meet with our guides to discuss the plan for the rest of the trek and ensure everyone feels well and is ready to continue.

-Today's trek will take us from Dingboche to Lobuche, a small village situated at an altitude of 4,910 meters.
-The trek will start early in the morning to avoid the heat and to allow us to acclimatize to the high altitude.
+Today's trek will take us from Dingboche to Lobuche, a small village at 4,910 meters.
+The tour will start early morning to avoid the heat and allow us to acclimate to the high altitude.

 As we gain altitude, the landscape will become more barren and rocky, with small shrubs and grasses dotting the landscape.
 The trek will be challenging at times, with steep ascents and rocky terrain to navigate, but the views and sense of accomplishment will make it worth it.